 Share On Social!

-New data suggests that Latinos who are food insecure are at a more significant risk type 2 diabetes, according to a collaborative study.
+New data suggests that Latinos who are food insecure are at a more significant risk of type 2 diabetes, according to a collaborative study.

 Researchers from UConn School of Medicine, UConn School of Dental Medicine, Yale School of Public Health, Quinnipiac University, Hartford Hospital, and the Hispanic Health Council studied the two factors and their correlation in low-income Latinos.